 Depending on the culture of your potential customers, you might want to watch out for it in order to avoid embarrassment.

-Now that you’ve went through our ultra short course of color psychology, you’re ready to choose the right palette for your dropshipping store.
+Now that you’ve gone through our ultra-short course of color psychology, you’re ready to choose the right palette for your dropshipping store.
 And remember: you won’t have to do the job yourself if you delegate it to our team of ready-made store creators!